 Do you feel uncomfortable walking around an unfamiliar place?

-Do you feel worried being catcalled behind your back?
+Do you feel worried about being catcalled behind your back?

 Do you think you can take care of yourself?

-Do you find it difficult saying no to people?
+Do you find it difficult to say no to people?

 Have you been to an ”unsafe” country before?

 Do you like getting out of your comfort zone?

 So, if the answer to most of these questions is yes, I’m happy for you.
 I’m happy for you because, Morocco really is such a diverse, intriguing, and wonderful country that you shouldn’t miss just because of what the mass media is trying to impose on you about the country.
 But also don’t forget to check some solo female travel tips before you go.